 The specs on the Horizon AT1501 include:

 UPDATE: The AT1501 has been discontinued and is no longer available for sale.
-You can check out the new lineup here:
+You can check out all of the latest Horizon elliptical reviews here.

 The Horizon AT1501 Ascent Trainer, sometimes called a suspension elliptical, has a heavy steel frame, 18-lb flywheel, 18 levels of motorized resistance, a buff incline motor, sealed bearings, and a variable 18"- 20" stride length.